Schizotypy: Fully dimensional approach

-Claridge calls the latest version of his model ‘the fully dimensional approach’.
+Claridge calls the latest version of his model 'the fully dimensional approach'.
 However, it might also be characterised as the hybrid or composite approach, as it incorporates elements of both the disease model and the dimensional one.

 On this latest Claridge model, schizotypy is regarded as a dimension of personality, normally distributed throughout the population, as in the Eysenck model.
 However, schizophrenia itself is regarded as a breakdown process, quite distinct from the continuously distributed trait of schizotypy, and forming a second, graded continuum, ranging from schizotypal personality disorder to full-blown schizophrenic psychosis.

 The model is characterised as fully dimensional because, not only is the personality trait of schizotypy continuously graded, but the independent continuum of the breakdown processes is also graded rather than categorical.

 The fully dimensional approach argues that full blown psychosis is not just high schizotypy, but must involve other factors that make it qualitatively different and pathological.

+Recent evolutionary models support a fully dimensional view of schizotypy.
+This framework posits schizotypy as a multifaceted continuum.
+Within this continuum, the phylogenetic evolution of the social brain and the coexistence of traits like openness to experience and introversion are associated with both fitness advantages (such as creativity) and an increased risk for schizotypal symptoms.
+Severe forms of schizotypy, consequently, represent a failure to integrate individual creativity within a social species.